TheOfficialFloW/PPPwn/README.md

 - Enter anything for `PPPoE User ID` and `PPPoE Password`
 - Choose `Automatic` for `DNS Settings` and `MTU Settings`
 - Choose `Do Not Use` for `Proxy Server`

-- Click `Test Internet Connection` to communicate with your computer
+- Now, simultaneously press the 'X' button on your controler on `Test Internet Connection` and 'Enter' on your keyboard (on the computer you have your Python script ready to run).

+ALWAYS wait for you console to show the message "Cannot connect to network: (NW-31274-7)" before trying this PPOE injection again.

 If the exploit fails or the PS4 crashes, you can skip the internet setup and simply click on `Test Internet Connection`.
-If the `pppwn.py` script is stuck waiting for a request/response, abort it and run it again on your computer, and then click on `Test Internet Connection` on your PS4.
+Kill the `pppwn.py` script and run it again on your computer, and then click on `Test Internet Connection` on your PS4: always simultaneously.

-If the exploit works, you should see an output similar to below, and you should see `Cannot connect to network.` followed by `PPPwned` printed on your PS4.
+If the exploit works, you should see an output similar to below, and you should see `Cannot connect to network.` followed by `PPPwned` printed on your PS4, or the other way around.

 ### Example run